tomcohen13/ai4ocd/README.md

-# stop-touching-your-hair
+# Help Me with My OCD
-An AI assistant that should help me stop touching my hair when stressed :)
+A simple AI assistant that helps with compulsive behavior by identifying and intervening as it happens.